Canadian Institutes of Health Research (CIHR) – Frederick Banting and Charles Best Canada Graduate Scholarships

 All personal information collected as part of this program is used by the agencies and by the relevant officials in the eligible research institutions to review applications and to administer and monitor awards.
 It may also be used to determine the most appropriate funding jurisdiction, or to monitor overlap in federal support.
 Details on the use and disclosure of this information by the agencies are described by CIHR in Info Source, by NSERC in the Use and Disclosure of Personal Information Provided to NSERC, by SSHRC in the Protection and Disclosure of Personal Information: Fellowships and Scholarships, and in the relevant program literature.

-Each agency may publish the names and other limited award information of award holders on their Web sites in accordance with the agencies’ policies on disclosure under the Access to Information Act and their Privacy Act policies and guidelines related to the collection, use, retention and disposal of personal information.
+Each agency may publish the names and other limited award information of award holders on their websites in accordance with the agencies’ policies on disclosure under the Access to Information Act and their Privacy Act policies and guidelines related to the collection, use, retention and disposal of personal information.
 For more information, consult the Access to Information Act and the Privacy Act.
+In addition, for SSHRC funded scholarships, SSHRC will provide to the Fonds de recherche du Québec-Société et culture (FRQSC) the same information as the one above in advance of the public announcement of awards, for its administrative purposes and in accordance with the memorandum of understanding between SSHRC and FRQSC.

-CGS M holders may be eligible to apply for a:
+CGS M holders may be eligible for a:

 You can also contact any of Canada’s three federal granting agencies for information about this program.
 You should communicate with the agency whose mandate corresponds to your field of research.